Please note, this website has now moved and the address changed.

 The internet has a policy of ‘grandfather rights’ - if an organisation, business or individual complied with the conditions when the domain was registered, the domain name can be kept, even if the conditions are no longer fulfilled.
-Such a precedent is the .su domain - the Soviet Union ceased to exist nineteen years ago yet that suffix is still being used, even though it is impossible to comply with the original conditions.
+Such a precedent is the .su domain - the Soviet Union ceased to exist twenty-nine years ago yet that suffix is still being used, even though it is impossible to comply with the original conditions.

 It is possible that this will be reversed.
 However as .eu domains can be used as a political lever I will probably not keep that domain anyway, except maybe to prevent someone else using it maliciously.

 I don’t like uncertainty, nor political interference in the internet.
 For this reason I am now using a .xyz domain, which is run by an American company, and I have registered it with a registrar outside U.K./U.S./E.U. jurisdiction - although still within Five Eyes, but that doesn’t concern me.